explorable-viz/fluid/script/vscode-notes.md

 - notification icon (bell in bottom-right corner) can give clues if things aren't working
-- npm install -g [purs/spago/purs-tidy/purescript-language-server] otherwise things won't work properly
+- npm install -g [purs/spago/purescript-language-server] otherwise things won't work properly
+- npm install -g [purs-tidy/purescript-psa] for formatting, better error reporting
 - spago and purs need to be at same version as given in package.json